ryjfgjl/DiLuConverter/README.md

 ## API
 The tool provides API capabilities that can be called by other applications for background import without a graphical interface.

-For example: ExcelToDatabase.exe Test connection 1 Test configuration 1
+For example: ExcelToDatabase.exe "Test connection 1" "Test configuration 1"

 Command: ExcelToDatabase.exe